The Timeless Appeal of Chinese Porcelain – A Fascinating Journey through Centuries of Ceramic Mastery

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-21

 This incense burner has the shape, glaze color, and patterns imitating bronze ware.
 It has a flat short neck and double ears.
 The whole body is covered with tea-leaf glaze.
-It is finely decorated with scroll patterns, interlocking patterns, Ruyi head patterns, and dragon patterns.
+It is finely decorated with scroll patterns, interlocking patterns, Ruyi cloud head patterns, and dragon patterns.
 The craftsmanship is quite exquisite, making it a masterpiece of Qianlong official kiln.

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-22

-This vase has a mouth, a narrow neck, and a bulging belly.
+This vase has a luxurious mouth, a narrow neck, and a bulging belly.
 The shoulders are symmetrically attached with molded elephant ears.
 It has a calm and lusterless glaze as the base, shimmering yellow spots in the dark green background, and is adorned with rust spots and bronze ware characteristic patterns, appearing ancient and elegant.

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-23

-This vase has an outward flared mouth, a bulging belly, and an outward flared foot.
+This vase has an outward flared mouth, a bulging belly, and an outward flared .
 There are spear patterns on all four sides of the body.
-The inside and outside are both based on a bronze color, supplemented with turquoise glaze and gold and silver enamels, with additional decorations of bronze rust spots.
+The inside and outside are both based on a bronze color, supplemented with turquoise glaze and gold and enamels, with additional decorations of bronze rust spots.

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-24